-- 3.7.6 After our complaints process has been exhausted, if complaints are not resolved at the end of our complaints process, the tenant can refer the matter to a DP (and not before) or wait 8 weeks and refer directly to the Housing Ombudsman (HO).
-The HO will only consider complaints if the Council's complaints system has been exhausted - 3.7.7 The introduction of the informal stage for housing complaints has seen a reduction in the number of complaints recorded.
+3.7.6 After our complaints process has been exhausted, if complaints are not resolved at the end of our complaints process, the tenant can refer the matter to a DP (and not before) or wait 8 weeks and refer directly to the Housing

+Ombudsman (HO).
+The HO will only consider complaints if the Council's complaints system has been exhausted

+3.7.7 The introduction of the informal stage for housing complaints has seen a reduction in the number of complaints recorded.
 The informal stage also represents an enhanced level of customer service, as the service area attempt to contact the tenant via telephone in order to resolve the issue informally.
-Leadership Group agreed on the 3rd September that the Council would adopt this process change across all service areas, as a mechanism to reduce complaints recorded but also drive improvements in the way we interact with our residents, service users and customers.
+This way of working could be rolled out across the council as a mechanism to reduce complaints recorded but also drive improvements in the way we interact with our residents, service users and customers.